robusta-dev/robusta/docs/configuration/sending-notifications.rst

           namespace: [prod]
           severity: [HIGH]

-If multiple match conditions are present, all of them must be satisfied for the sink to accept a message.
+The above example defines match conditions by both ``namespace`` and ``severity``.
+When multiple conditions are present, all must be satisfied.

 By default, every message is sent to every matching sink.
 To change this behaviour, you can mark a sink as :ref:`non-default <Non-default sinks>`.

-What Type of Matching Rules can you Write?
+Matches Can Be Lists Or Regexes
 ********************************************

 Every *match* rule supports both regular expressions and a list of exact values: